richard-d-zapata/ansible-role-oracle-java/README.md

 [Molecule](https://molecule.readthedocs.io/en/latest/) is being used for testing this role.

+_Note: Windows testing with Molecule is not actively supported, so these tests_ _may not work._

 You will need to install molecule and python support modules before running the role tests: